raimondilab/precogx/README.md

 <img src="static/img/gallery/logo.png" alt="logo" width="500"/>
 </div>

 PRECOGx is an ML-based predictor of GPCR/G-protein(β-arrestin) coupling.
+The new features of the webserver, such as protein embeddings, PCA panel, contact and attention heatmaps, provide the user with new ways of e<strong>X</strong>ploring the signalling mechanisms of this important class of receptors.

 This repository contains the code required to run the command line as well as the web application of PRECOGx.

 ___